 The CHARM-EU alliance is built upon its world-class strengths in research and education to provide a curriculum that brings the researcher into the classroom and provides the meaningful integration of research and innovation into teaching and learning.
 The alliance takes the existing collaboration which up until now has mainly focused on research projects (2415 bilateral co-authored publications) and student/teacher mobility, to the next level of cooperation.

-The 5 partners universities that form CHARM-EU (University of Barcelona, Trinity College Dublin, University of Utrecht and Eötvös Lorand University of Budapest and University of Montpellier) have an excellent research-based background and also share the commitment to innovate and improve the quality of higher education, and to work together across research, innovation, education and the connections points between them.
+The five partners universities that form CHARM-EU (University of Barcelona, Trinity College Dublin, University of Utrecht and Eötvös Loránd University of Budapest and University of Montpellier) have an excellent research-based background and also share the commitment to innovate and improve the quality of higher education, and to work together across research, innovation, education and the connection points between them.

 CHARM-EU will deliver an innovative, challenge-driven, student-centred, and self-directed teaching model that integrates research, teaching, innovation and enquiry within and across the disciplines, open to the whole world.
 This initiative envisages a European higher education campus utilising the latest modern technology in the service of accessibility and internationalisation.

 Flexibility, accessibility and mobility are enabled by technology and built into the educational experience.
 CHARM-EU will offer a learning experience that, having mobility and inclusivity at its core, is based on the implementation of a transformative approach to program and curricula design, and flexible, skill-oriented modularised structure.